Arts Center Staff

 Dana Goblowsky, as a former educator, is passionate about providing children in the greater Hammond area access to art.
 She believes art and art education are critical to an individual’s well-being and a community’s growth and development.
 She is the long-time chairperson and organizer of HRAC’s Culinary Arts Series.
 Ms. Goblowsky is a life-long resident of Hammond.
 She is the proud mother of a daughter who lives and works in Texas.

 Pamela Bankston became acquainted with the Hammond Regional Arts Center by participating in their annual “Celebration of the Written Word” and attending events with her husband, local architect and previous board member, Chris Bankston.
 A writer in the community, Pam is the author of the Frizzy Frieda Books, a series of middle-grade children’s novels that use humor to cope with fitting in at school.
 Along with practicing as a Registered Nurse, certified in Pediatrics, she also writes a weekly social column titled #OhMyHammond for “The Daily Star Newspaper.”
-A native of Hammond and mom to Holy Ghost Student Brennan, what Pam most loves about the HRAC is their wide support of various art forms.
+A native of Hammond and mom to STA and Theatre student Brennan, what Pam most loves about the HRAC is their wide support of various art forms.
 Pam enjoys attending and participating in the center’s many unique events held throughout the year and writing about them!

 Eric Johnson